mogeb/thinkfirst/thinkfirst/content/posts/celebreties-death-corona.md

 We know the coronavirus pandemic is raging so we're going to scream about a death without even telling you *how* it happened.
 Just so you can make the connections!

-# This one is tragic because it's young
+# Feel fear because he's young

 ![](/images/2020-04-05-gazette.jpg)

-# Also tragic but because he's super old
+# Feel tragedy because he's old

 ![](/images/2020-03-24-euronews.jpg)

+But under no circumstance should you clearly know that they died from something other than covid19!